Return to Home Page

 The number "126" was associated with the 126 value of the constant "A" in the W126 equation (see above).

+The use of the W126 to characterize ozone exposure concentrations regarding potential vegetation effects, particularly growth, has received strong support from the EPA's Clean Air Scientific Advisory Committee (CASAC) in previous reviews (Henderson, 2006; Samet, 2010; Frey, 2014; Cox, 2020).
 In 2006, the EPA's Ozone Staff Paper (EPA, 2006b) recommended that the W126 exposure index be considered as a possible secondary ozone standard.
-Following EPA's recommendation, in August 2006, EPA's Clean Air Scientific Advisory Committee (CASAC) recommended that the W126 be adopted as a standard to protect vegetation from ozone exposure.
+Following EPA's recommendation, in August 2006, EPA's CASAC recommended the W126 be adopted as a standard to protect vegetation from ozone exposure.
 The scientific consensus was that the cumulative W126 exposure index was a more relevant metric to use to protect vegetation than the 8-hour average health-related exposure index.
 In June 2007, the EPA Administrator recommended the W126 exposure index as a secondary standard to protect vegetation from ozone exposure.
 On March 12, 2008, the EPA Administrator made the final decision on the human health and vegetation ozone standards.
 EPA revised the 8-hour "primary" ozone standard, designed to protect public health, to a level of 0.075 parts per million (ppm).
 The previous standard, set in 1997, was 0.08 ppm.
-EPA decided not to adopt the W126 exposure index.
-Although the EPA Administrator recommended the W126 as the secondary ozone standard, based on advice from the White House (Washington Post, April 8, 2008; Page D02), the EPA Administrator made the secondary ozone standard the same as the primary 8-hour average standard (0.075 ppm).
+EPA decided not to adopt the W126 exposure index as the secondary ozone standard.
+Although the EPA Administrator had originally recommended the W126 as the secondary ozone standard, based on advice from the White House (Washington Post, April 8, 2008; Page D02), the EPA Administrator made the secondary (i.e., vegetation) ozone standard the same as the primary (human health) 8-hour average standard (0.075 ppm).

 References